Republican Party of the Virgin Islands

 The party has a small influence in the islands, failing to be competitive in gubernatorial elections for over three decades.

 History

 Founded in 1948 as a committee under the leadership of Roy Gordon, it was the successor to the Republican Club of the Virgin Islands founded by Adolph Achille Gereau in 1924.

 Melvin H. Evans, who was the territory's first elected governor, was a Republican.
 He later served in Congress.
 Former Governor Kenneth Mapp had been a Republican member of the Virgin Islands Legislature, but was elected to the territorial governorship as an independent.
 Previously the lieutenant governor, he was the Republican nominee for Congress in 1996.

 Republican National Convention

-Under national Republican Party rules, the Virgin Islands sends nine delegates to the Republican National Convention.